Fort Sam Houston: History

 The Fort Sam Houston Quadrangle, built by George Henry Griebel, is the oldest structure at Fort Sam Houston.
-It was originally a supply depot.
-During that time, it housed the Apache war chief Geronimo and warriors captured with him, while the Federal government decided whether to treat them as prisoners of war or common criminals.
+The quadrangle was originally a supply depot.
+During that time, it housed the Apache war chief Geronimo and warriors captured with him, while the Federal government decided whether to treat them as prisoners of war (POWs) or common criminals.
 Legend has it that the deer in the Quadrangle were there because Geronimo refused to eat food he did not hunt.
 The deer pre-date Geronimo in the Quadrangle.
-It is unknown why the deer (and peacocks/penhens) were introduced into the confined courtyard of the Quadrangle.
+It is unknown why the deer and peacocks were introduced into the confined courtyard of the Quadrangle.

-The Quadrangle is now an office complex housing the commanding general and staff of U.S. Army North as well as the Fort Sam Houston Museum.
+The Quadrangle includes an office complex housing the commanding general and staff of U.S. Army North as well as the Fort Sam Houston Museum.
 The base has maintained the historical integrity of the post's different sections, which represent different eras of construction, and reflect various Army concepts in planning and design.
 Careful preservation of these areas allows the post to live with its history, surrounded by the traditions established when the first soldier arrived here in 1845.

-The Gift Chapel was dedicated by President William Taft on 17–18 Oct.
-1909.
+The Gift Chapel was dedicated by President William Taft on 17–18 October 1909.

-During World War II space at the fort was made available for up to 1,000 German POWs.
-This took place on 15 Sept.
-1942 while POW camps could be built.
+During World War II, space at the fort was made available for up to 1,000 German POWs.
+This took place on 15 September 1942 while POW camps could be built.